KaixuYang/research_code/README.md

-This repository includes code that are useful in simulations and training baseline models.
+This repository includes codes that are useful in simulations and training baseline models.